Davenport, Iowa: Neighborhoods

 Davenport has several neighborhoods dating back to the 1840s.
 The original city plot was around current day Ripley and 5th Streets, where Antoine Le Claire had built his house.
 The city can be divided into five areas: downtown, central, east end, near north and northwest, and west end.
 Many architectural designs are found throughout the city including Victorian, Queen Anne, Tudor Revival, and others.
 Many of the original neighborhoods were inhabited by German settlers.

-The east side of the city dates back to 1850 and has always contained higher end housing.
+The east side of the city dates back to 1850 and has always contained higher-end housing.
 The proximity and commanding view of the river kept these neighborhoods a fashionable address, long after the original families departed.
 Lindsay Park, in The Village of East Davenport, was used as parade grounds for Civil War soldiers from Camp McClellan.

 In contrast to the east side, the central and west neighborhoods originally contained many of the working class Germans who settled the town.
 Development on the west side started in the 1850s, with extensive construction occurring in the 1870s.
 Housing was mostly one and a half to two-story front gable American Foursquare and simplified Queen Anne style.
 The central Hamburg neighborhood, now known as the Hamburg Historic District, contains the most architecturally significant residences in the old German neighborhoods.
 Also in central Davenport, the Vander Veer Park Historic District is a neighborhood anchored by Vander Veer Park, a large park with a botanical garden and a fountain.
 The park was modeled after New York City's Central Park and originally shared its name.
 Vander Veer is surrounded by large Queen Anne and Tudor Revival style houses that were built between 1895 and 1915.
 Development of the Vander Veer Park was one of the first major beautification efforts.

 Today, the eastern side of Davenport still contains many of the higher class houses in the city.
 The old Civil War parade grounds, in The Village of East Davenport ("The Village" for short), have been turned into Lindsay Park, which is surrounded by small specialty shops.
 West of The Village, Downtown contains the two tallest buildings in the Quad Cities; the Wells Fargo Bank Building, which is 255 feet tall, and the Mid-American Energy Building, which is 220 feet tall.
-Other tall buildings include the 11-story Hotel Blackhawk, the 150 foot Kahl Building and the Davenport City Hall.
+Other tall buildings include the 11-story Hotel Blackhawk, the 150-foot Kahl Building and the Davenport City Hall.

 Demographics

-2020 census

 As of the census of 2020, the population was 101,724.
 The population density was 1594.5 PD/sqmi.
 There were 46,964 housing units at an average density of 736.2 /sqmi.
 The racial makeup of the city was 74.1% White, 12.0% Black or African American, 2.2% Asian, 0.4% Native American, 2.6% from other races, and 8.7% from two or more races.
 Ethnically, the population was 8.8% Hispanic or Latino of any race.